 Online classes utilize active learning practices, including video conferencing, instructional videos and interactive webinars.
-Students are able to engage with professors and other students and collaborate on group projects virtually.
+Students are able to engage with professors and other students, as well as collaborate on group projects virtually.

 Through active learning and virtual collaboration, employees can develop soft skills for the professional world.
 As employers increasingly embrace remote working, it’s important for employees to have the communication skills and tech-savviness to navigate a virtual working world.

-Online learning also expands the reach of employees with 65% of students taking classes in the past 12 months reporting that their online program expanded their professional network.
+Online learning also expands the reach of employees with 65 percent of students taking classes in the past 12 months reporting that their online program expanded their professional network.
 Through online learning, students are able to make global connections with professors, student cohorts and alumni members in the same industry.

-Choosing trusted, top-tier academic partners with a demonstrated history of online learning success for working adults helps ensure strong outcomes for employees and impactful results for your business.
-As the premier global provider of Strategic Enterprise EducationTM, InStride provides a network of universities globally, with proven track records for working adults.
-Learn more about InStride’s trusted academic partners here.
+A good first step is to choose trusted, top-tier academic partners with a demonstrated history of online learning success for working adults helps ensure strong outcomes for employees and impactful results for your business.
+As the premier global provider of strategic enterprise educationTM, InStride provides a network of universities globally, with proven track records for working adults.
+Contact us for more information.